Football and sport emotion stories

 It is EMOTION!

 All of us are where we are today in life because of the emotional decision(s) we made, or are continuing to make, to set us on our path.
-Yes, success or has been dictated by us to achieve a desired outcome!
+Yes, success or failure has been dictated by us to achieve a desired outcome!
 But the failure side, believe it or not, is again where we have told ourselves we would rather be as well.
 The failure side also is just where we wanted to be and doing what we wanted to do.
 The key is that emotion played a big role in aiding us to decide our path.
 Many times we are not even aware that this emotion has been our guiding force!

 Maybe this will help.
 Every film, TV program, book, song, musical, and on and on has the same basic theme!
 The main characters are introduced, they fall on hard times in life (which are described in many ways), seem to be at the end of their rope, and then suddenly, and we can almost predict what will happen next, there is a huge turnaround and the characters see and feel the emotion to bring about the desired ending to the production.
-We do the same in our lives, and at times, we are not even aware that we are following the same theme portrayed in a or some other literary production!
+We do the same in our lives, and at times, we are not even aware that we are following the same theme portrayed in a movie or some other literary production!

 This applies to the good as well as the bad.
-Bad Al Capone was a product of this simple process as well as Bill Gates.
+Bad boy Al Capone was a product of this simple process as well as Bill Gates.
 Somewhere in their life, they decided to become and do what they did for a living, and I will bet that they felt the emotion when they decided on their chosen path.
 If you had asked Capone, he would consider himself a success!

 Emotion = that dynamic something!